Art Deco: Late Art Deco

-The Art Deco interior designer Paul Follot defended Art Deco in this way: "We know that man is never content with the indispensable and that the superfluous is always needed...If not, we would have to get rid of music, flowers, and perfumes..!"
+French decorative arts designer Paul Follot defended the more traditionalist, ornamental style of Art Deco in this way: "We know that the "necessary" alone is not sufficient for man and that the superfluous is indispensable for him... or otherwise let us also suppress music, flowers, perfumes... and the smiles of ladies!"
 However, Le Corbusier was a brilliant publicist for modernist architecture; he stated that a house was simply "a machine to live in", and tirelessly promoted the idea that Art Deco was the past and modernism was the future.
 Le Corbusier's ideas were gradually adopted by architecture schools, and the aesthetics of Art Deco were abandoned.
 The same features that made Art Deco popular in the beginning, its craftsmanship, rich materials and ornament, led to its decline.
 The Great Depression that began in the United States in 1929, and reached Europe shortly afterwards, greatly reduced the number of wealthy clients who could pay for the furnishings and art objects.
 In the Depression economic climate, few companies were ready to build new skyscrapers.
 Even the Ruhlmann firm resorted to producing pieces of furniture in series, rather than individual hand-made items.
 The last buildings built in Paris in the new style were the Museum of Public Works by Auguste Perret (now the French Economic, Social and Environmental Council), the Palais de Chaillot by Louis-Hippolyte Boileau, Jacques Carlu and Léon Azéma, and the Palais de Tokyo of the 1937 Paris International Exposition; they looked out at the grandiose pavilion of Nazi Germany, designed by Albert Speer, which faced the equally grandiose socialist-realist pavilion of Stalin's Soviet Union.